Exchange Shoppers Can Win $4,500 in Gift Cards Ahead of the Big Game

+“Don’t fumble around and miss out on entering this sweepstakes,” said Air Force Chief Master Sgt.
+Kevin Osby, Exchange senior enlisted advisor.
+“Football brings us all together and the Exchange is excited to play a part in bringing the big game to the military community.”

+Honorably discharged Veterans and Department of Defense civilians with shopping privileges are also eligible to enter.
+No purchase is necessary to win, and entrants need not be present to win.
+Winners will be selected on or about Feb.
+11.

-Go big or go home!
+Facebook-friendly version: Go big or go home!
 Military football fans worldwide can win a $1,500 Exchange gift card to go toward the purchase a big screen TV ahead of the big game. @shopmyexchange shoppers can enter for a chance to win in the Mars Big Game Sweepstakes now through Feb.
-3.
+3. Read more: https://wp.me/p9Q7PG-1WR.

 |Date Taken: